-The development consists of two contemporary alpine-styled chalets containing 48 apartments (24 in each block).
-The apartments are 1-2 bedroom configurations with two bathrooms and vary in size from 50m2 to 80m2.
+The development consists of two contemporary alpine styled chalets containing 48 apartments (24 in each block).
+The apartments are 1-2 bedroom configurations with 2 bathrooms and vary in size from 50m2 to 80m2.
 All have views of the Queenstown landscape and mountains.

 The apartments in Block A are privately owned, while Block B is run by the hotel next door as holiday apartments.

 Each apartment is highly specced with Sapone pod bathrooms and balconies with timber decks and glass balustrades.
 The structure is precast concrete flat slabs, polystyrene block with concrete infill and cedar and larch cladding.

 The construction uses NUDURA technology, an energy efficient, insulated concrete block system which provides maximum efficiency for heating and cooling, and also acts as a sound barrier.
 The outside of the product is made from polystyrene and stacks together.
 It’s hollow core is steel reinforced and filled with concrete.